OpenSourceEconomics/econ-project-templates/docs/src/py_organisation.rst

     * All source code is in the *src* directory.
     * All outputs are constructed in the *bld* directory.
+    * The paper and presentation are put there so they can be opened easily.

 The contents of both the *root/bld* and the *root/src* directories directly follow the steps of the analysis from the :ref:`workflow <workflow>` section.